DougTheDruid/SoT-ESP-Framework/README.md

 (helpers.py, top of file).
 I personally run all of my Python from PyCharm, and start/stop the code execution through the built-in Run and Stop functionality.
 You may choose to implement proper "closing" functionality using pyglet.

-***As a test of faith, to get this code fully-functional you must modify one line of code and remove another entirely.
+***As a test of faith, to get this code fully-functional you must modify one line of code, remove another entirely, and uncomment a third line.
 This is a VERY small countermeasure to ensure this framework is actually used as intended.***

 ### How to execute
 At the time of writing, the script is built for a version of SoT with ~6 weeks left in Season 3 and given you have the